IgniteUI/indigo-design-docfx/en/components/switch.md

 ## Styling

-The Switch comes with styling flexibility through the available options for the thumb and track colors, as well as changing the label text color.
-The alpha value of the track is fixed to achieve a semi-transparent look no matter what color is used and can only be adjusted globally through the `Symbol Master` that can be found on the 🧩 Components page or artboard in the Indigo.Design library.
+The Switch comes with styling flexibility through the available options for the Thumb and Track colors, as well as changing the Label text color.

 <img class="responsive-img" src="../images/switch_styling.png" srcset="../images/switch_styling@2x.png 2x" />

 ## Usage

-Use the same or very similar colors for the Switch thumb and track.
+Use the same or very similar colors for the Switch Thumb and Track.

 | Do                                                                             | Don't                                                                              |
 | ------------------------------------------------------------------------------ | ---------------------------------------------------------------------------------- |